Centaurea stoebe: Ecology

+A study conducted in 2003 has shown that with future global atmospheric carbon levels, C. stoebe shows increased growth with increased atmospheric carbon which could potentially expand its range and outcompete native species.

 History in North America

 Spotted knapweed likely spread to North America in an alfalfa shipment.
 It was first recorded in Bingen, Klickitat County, Washington, in the late 1800s.
 By 1980, it had spread to 26 counties in the Pacific Northwest.
 In the year 2000, it was reported in 45 of the 50 states of the US.
-Spotted knapweed primarily affects rangelands of the northwest US and Canada.
-A 1996 study estimated the direct plus secondary economic impact of spotted knapweed in Montana to be approximately $42 million annually.
-When spotted knapweed replaces native grasses, soil erosion and surface runoff are increased, depleting precious soil resources.
+It primarily affects rangelands of the northwest US and Canada.
+A 1996 study estimated its direct and secondary economic effects in Montana to be approximately $42 million annually.
+When it replaces native grasses, soil erosion and surface runoff are increased, depleting precious soil resources.

 In 2015, a Missoula, Montana, beekeeper whose bees rely on local knapweed stated that "knapweed produces great honey ... people should consider planting native wildflowers instead of just taking out weeds."